If Genres are types, classes, or kinds of literature, art, music, etc., what to call the marks, signs, or formulas that identify a genre?

 Convention: 9a.
 General agreement or consent, deliberate or implicit, as constituting the origin and foundation of any custom, institution, opinion, etc., or as embodied in any accepted usage, standard of behaviour, method of artistic treatment, or the like.

 9b.
 In a bad sense: Accepted usage become artificial and formal, and felt to be repressive of the natural in conduct or art; conventionalism.

 10a.
 A rule or practice based upon general consent, or accepted and upheld by society at large; an arbitrary rule or practice recognised as valid in any particular art or study; a conventionalism.

 Not rules but expectations (which can be purposefully frustrated)

-One way we practice judgment is to measure our reactions to expectations.
+One way we practice judgment is to measure our reactions to changes to our expectations.